CycleGANS/CycleGANS.github.io/_posts/2018-04-10-Stepping-Into-Neural-Networks.markdown

 In this implementation, they have managed to produce MNIST dataset itself from the Gaussian Noise using DCGANS.

+Feel free to reuse our [CNN code](https://github.com/CycleGANS/V1.0), and of course keep an eye on our [blog](https://cyclegans.github.io).
+Comments, corrections and feedback are welcome.

 ### Sources

 - [TensorFlow Tutorial](https://www.tensorflow.org/tutorials/layers)